 Any outstanding debt accrued during the marriage may also be considered and divided between the spouses.

 Assets or gifts one spouse obtained prior to or during the marriage are typically considered personal property and not marital, such as an inheritance, as long as they are kept separate.
 If personal assets are applied to marital property, such as using a portion of the inheritance to purchase co-owned real estate, these assets may be considered marital property and subject to division.
 Once the court understands what property is shared, it will determine how it is divided.

 Disputes over marital assets and how they should be valued and divided are common during divorce proceedings.
 There is no established formula for determining how marital property is divided, and hiring an experienced attorney who understands how the courts weigh each factor can significantly alter the outcome.

 The length of divorce depends on the circumstances involved.
 Divorces with few assets and no children are typically finalized quicker.
 Divorces involving a significant amount of assets, child custody issues, or spouses who cannot agree on important issues often take significantly longer, sometimes years.

 In New Jersey, two different timeframes are involved – the aforementioned time it takes to reach eligibility and the time to progress through the different phases of divorce.

 Do I Need a Lawyer to Divorce?

 You are not required to hire an attorney to divorce; however, it is usually in your best interest to do so.
 An experienced divorce attorney knows state laws, requirements, and the necessary filings.
-Your attorney can also anticipate potential legal concerns.
+Your attorney can also anticipate potential legal concerns and help navigate prenuptial and postnuptial agreements.
 Your attorney can negotiate on your behalf, represent you in court, maintain your best interests, and ensure your rights are always protected.